OlivierSohn/hamazed/BACKLOG.md

 - investigate error seen in terminal, is it when closing the app? if so, can we close more gracefully, else this is a bug.

-- build a 0-sized world when client starts to make a nice first animation.

 - There are 2 types of interactions: